Trump Organization could face criminal charges from Manhattan prosecutor -NY Times | Politics

 Court filings and records subpoenaed in the investigation show that Weisselberg and his son Barry have received corporate perks and gifts worth tens or hundreds of thousands of dollars in their years associated with the Trump Organization.
 If they failed to account properly for that money on tax returns and other financial filings, they could be in legal jeopardy, legal experts have said.

 New York's attorney general, Letitia James, has also opened a criminal probe into Trump's company.
-She has been investigating whether the Trump Organization falsely reported property values to secure loans and obtain economic and tax benefits.
+She has been investigating whether the Trump Organization inflated the values of some properties to obtain better terms on loans, and lowered their values to obtain property tax breaks.

+Vance's probe began after Trump's former lawyer and fixer Michael Cohen paid hush money to silence two women before the 2016 presidential election about sexual encounters with Trump that they claimed to have had.
+Trump has denied the women's claims.

+Court records show there is some overlap between Vance's and James' separate probes, including their focus on Seven Springs, a 212-acre estate outside Manhattan that Trump bought in 1995.
+James is examining the propriety of a $21.1 million tax deduction taken when Trump agreed not to develop the property, after local opposition derailed his goal of building a golf course, and a separate plan to build luxury homes was shelved.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)